motivepick/-motive-back-end/README.md

 ## Short note about deployment to LIVE

-When deploy to live make sure at least the next parameters are overridden with LIVE values:
+When deploy to LIVE make sure at least the next parameters are overridden with LIVE values:

 ```
+motive.facebook.client-secret
 spring.datasource.url
 spring.datasource.username
 spring.datasource.password
-motive.facebook.client-secret
 ```